Schniggelaus/Cybersecurity-Journey/writeups/phase1/Tryhackme/LinuxFundamentals2.md

 ### Linux Fundamentals Part 2

-## Accessing Your Linus Machine Using SSH
+## Accessing Your Linux Machine Using SSH

-- `SSH` ( Secure Shell) is used as a protrocol to have encrypted communication between 2 devices.
+- `SSH` ( Secure Shell) is used as a protocol to have encrypted communication between 2 devices.
-  - Used to do commands on another Linux machine remotly
+  - Used to do commands on another Linux machine remotely

-- Command for using SSH is: `ssh tryhackme@10.1010.10`
+- Command for using SSH is: `ssh tryhackme@10.10.10.10`
 - `tryhackme` is the username SSH will try to login to
-- `@` seperates the username and the IP-Address of the machine SSH is trying to login onto
+- `@` separates the username and the IP-Address of the machine SSH is trying to login onto
 - `10.10.10.10` is the IP-Address of the machine SSH is trying to login onto
-- after executing the command properbly, console wants you to login with the correct password.
-If done correctly your logged in onto the machine SSH with the IP-Address given
+- after executing the command properly, console wants you to login with the correct password.
+If done correctly you're logged in onto the machine SSH with the IP-Address given

 ## Introduction to Flags and Switches